521st Air Defense Group: Cold War

 The group was reconstituted, redesignated as the 521st Air Defense Group, and activated at Sioux City Municipal Airport in 1953 with responsibility for air defense of central Midwestern United States.
 It was assigned the 87th Fighter-Interceptor Squadron (FIS), which was already stationed at Sioux City Airport, and flying World War II era North American F-51 Mustangs as its operational component.
 The 87th FIS had been assigned directly to the 31st Air Division.
-The group replaced 79th Air Base Squadron as the host USAF unit at Sioux City Municipal Airport.
+The group replaced the 79th Air Base Squadron as the host USAF unit at Sioux City Municipal Airport.
 It was assigned three squadrons to perform its support responsibilities.

-In the fall of 1953 the 87th FIS upgraded to radar equipped and Mighty Mouse rocket armed North American F-86 Sabre jet aircraft and the 14th FIS, also flying "Sabres", was activated as the group's second operational squadron.
+In the fall of 1953 the 87th FIS upgraded to radar equipped and Mighty Mouse rocket armed North American F-86D Sabre jet aircraft and the 14th Fighter-Interceptor Squadron, also flying Sabres, was activated as the group's second operational squadron.
 In November 1954 the 87th FIS moved to England and was reassigned.
-The 87th FIS was replaced the next month by the 519th FIS, another "Sabre" squadron.
+The 87th FIS was replaced the next month by the 519th Fighter-Interceptor Squadron, another Sabre squadron.
 The group was inactivated and replaced by the 53d Fighter Group (Air Defense) in 1955 as part of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
-Disbanded once again in 1984.
+It was disbanded once again in 1984.